 Thoughts can produce positive, neutral or negative reactions, and these tend to come from the inner meanings we believe to be true about our self or the world.
 Thoughts often stick around due to you finding the thought unacceptable in some way.

 In The Mental Wellbeing Toolkit, we refer to intrusive thoughts as ‘threat imagery’.

-Most people at some point in their lives will have had a random thought of ‘what if I were to jump from this bridge?’ or ‘what if I pushed this person over?’
+Most people, at some point in their lives, will have had a random thought like 'What if I were to jump from this bridge?' or 'What if I pushed this person over?'

 Intrusive thoughts are words or mental images that focus on scary or unwanted situations – threats.

 It’s your brain alerting you to possible dangers in the environment.
 Sometimes, this can be helpful.
 Whilst you may be able to quickly dismiss some unhelpful thoughts without more than a ‘Hmm, I wonder where that came from’, in other contexts, intrusive thoughts can be particularly unpleasant and disturbing, and cause significant distress.
 You fixate on them.

 Types of Intrusive Thoughts

 - Thoughts towards hurting yourself or someone else (including fear of purposefully or accidently harming yourself or a loved one that may result in distrust around sharp objects or things that may inflict harm)

 - Sexual thoughts (including fear of being sexually attracted to infants, members of family or regarding sexual orientation)